bjnord/coding_practice/advent-2018/day-19/README.md

 - The instruction pointer is 6, so the instruction `seti 9 0 5` stores 9 into register 5.
 The instruction pointer is incremented, causing it to point outside the program, and so the program ends.

 **What value is left in register 0** when the background process halts?

+## Part 2

+A new background process immediately spins up in its place.
+It appears identical, but on closer inspection, you notice that **this time, register 0 started with the value 1**.

+**What value is left in register 0** when this new background process halts?

+### Part 2 Design

+When I realized the actual puzzle input was taking forever, I peeked at the [day 19 subreddit solution megathread](https://www.reddit.com/r/adventofcode/comments/a7j9zc/2018_day_19_solutions/).
+Apparently this puzzle is like day 12, where you need to understand what's going on, and replace naïve brute-force with a shortcut of some kind.

+I think the fun thing to do here would be to write a disassembler, which takes the program opcodes and translates them into assembly or some higher-level language notation, so you can see what the program is doing.
+Then perhaps the program can be optimized so it will complete before the heat death of the universe.